-First of all let’s start with the growth issue.
-The short version: it’s going to be extremely hard to come by going forward.
-Not all that surprising really when you consider the sheer size of the new company which sells $50 billion worth of beer each year.
+Let’s start with the growth issue.
+The short version is that it’s going to be extremely hard to come by going forward.
+That is hardly surprising when you consider the sheer size of the company, but the point stands nonetheless.
+I mean, it sells fifty billion bucks worth of beer each year.
 There just isn’t much of runway to work with in terms of tapping new markets or increasing per-capita consumption.
-In fact there looks to be only four consumer products companies in the world that post higher annual revenue: Nestlé, Unilever, Procter & Gamble and PepsiCo.
+In fact, only four consumer products companies in the world post higher annual revenue – Nestlé, Unilever, Procter & Gamble and PepsiCo.

-Going forward it’s going to be much more difficult for the company to move the needle in this respect.
-First of all there just aren’t all that many big acquisitions left to be made given that the company’s global market share is already at something like 20%.
-Also the SABMiller deal perhaps shows the limitations of the cost reduction strategy since its profit margins were already very high to begin with.
-For Anheuser-Busch to add another 10-15% in profits via an acquisition it would need to find a brewer already raking in $1-1.5 billion per year in net profit.
+Going forward, it’s going to be much more difficult for the company to move the needle in this respect.
+First of all, there just aren’t all that many big acquisitions left to be made.
+Also, the SABMiller deal perhaps shows the limitations of the cost reduction strategy since its profit margins were already very high to begin with.
+For Anheuser-Busch to add another 10-15% in profits via an acquisition, it would need to find a brewer already raking in over a billion dollars each year in net profit.
 Unsurprisingly there aren’t that many around, leading many to speculate that the company’s next deal will fall outside of the beer industry.

-The second big headwind is the debt load.
-All of this big M&A activity over the years has left the company sitting on a pretty highly leveraged balance sheet.
-As the end of 2016 the total debt pile stood at around $120 billion.
-Net out the $8.5 billion or so that Anheuser-Busch held in cash and equivalents and we’re talking about net debt of circa $110 billion.
-Even after factoring in estimated 2018 earnings before interest, taxes, depreciation and amortization (EBITDA) of around $25 billion that looks like an uncomfortably large number.
+The second big headwind is its debt load.
+All of this big M&A activity has left the company sitting on a highly leveraged balance sheet.
+The total debt pile stood at around $120b at the end of 2016.
+Net out the $8.5b or so that Anheuser-Busch held in cash and equivalents, and we are talking net debt of circa $110b.
+That looks like an uncomfortably large number, even after factoring in estimated FY18 EBITDA of around $25b.

-If you tack all that on to your initial 6.5-7% then all of sudden you don’t actually need all that much to hit the magical 10% annual returns mark.
-That was the great part about buying your well known stodgy consumer companies over the years.
-Not only did they give you a good starting base (and in some periods even a little bit more), but for long stretches of time you were getting more than just inflation plus a few.
-A lot more.
-The issue with Anheuser-Busch stock today is firstly you don’t get to start anywhere near 6.5-7%, instead you’re currently on around 4%, and secondly the “inflation plus a few” outlook is probably as good as it gets from here on out.
+If you tack all that on to the initial 7%, then you don’t actually need all that much else to hit the magical 10% annual returns mark.
+That was the great part about buying well-known consumer stocks over the years.
+Not only did they give you a good starting base, but growth was a lot more impressive than many folks could have imagined.
+The issue with Anheuser-Busch stock today is two fold.
+Firstly, you don’t get to start anywhere near 7%.
+Instead, you are currently on around 4%.
+Secondly, an outlook of “inflation plus a few points” is probably as good as it gets from here on out.